apache/mina-sshd/README.md

 * `KeyPairProvider` - `sshd.setKeyPairProvider(...);` - sets the host's private keys used for key exchange with clients as well as representing the host's "identities".
 There are several choices - one can load keys from standard PEM files or generate them in the code.
 It's usually a good idea to save generated keys, so that if the SSHD server is restarted, the same keys will be used to authenticate the server and avoid the warning the clients might get if the host keys are modified. **Note**: saving key files in PEM format requires  that the [Bouncy Castle](https://www.bouncycastle.org/) supporting artifacts be available in the code's classpath.

 * `ShellFactory` - That's the part one usually has to write to customize the SSHD server.
-The shell factory will be used to create a new shell each time a user logs in and wants to run an interactive shelll.
+The shell factory will be used to create a new shell each time a user logs in and wants to run an interactive shell.
 SSHD provides a simple implementation that you can use if you want.
 This implementation will create a process and delegate everything to it, so it's mostly useful to launch the OS native shell.
 E.g.,

 ```java